-Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit calcium hypochlorite, hydrated E ≤ 0.01 mg/m3 Notes: Occupational exposure banding is a process of assigning chemicals into s adverse health outcomes associated with exposure.
-The output of this pro range of exposure concentrations that are expected to protect worker hea pecific categories or bands based on a chemical's potency and the cess is an occupational exposure band (OEB), which corresponds to a lth.
+Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit calcium hypochlorite, hydrated E ≤ 0.01 mg/m Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
+The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.